NoxOrg/Nox.Reference/README.md

  dotnet ef  migrations add {MigrationName}  -s Nox.Reference.Data.World.csproj

 ```
-If command ran successful migration will be created.
+If the command ran successfully migration will be created.
- - Then apply migration over database
+ - Then apply migration over the database

 ```
   dotnet ef database update --connection "Data Source=..\\..\\data\\output\\sqlite\\NoxReference.World.db"

 ```
-## How to bump package version localy:
+## How to bump package version locally:
-- from the roor folder run script bump-version
+- from the root folder run script bump-version
 ```
 goo bump-version {versionNumber}
 ```
-- run script generated-packages
+- run script move-nugets
 ```
-goo generated-packages
+goo move-nugets
 ```
-- copy packages from GeneratedPackages folder  to LocalFeed  folder
+- copy packages from generated-packages folder  to LocalFeed  folder
 *if LocalFeed folder does not exist then add [LocalFeed](https://learn.microsoft.com/en-us/nuget/hosting-packages/local-feeds "How to create LocalFeed") folder to solution*